Reception 2025 - 2026

 Welcome back Reception!

-Mrs Whittall and Mrs Campbell are excited to welcome you back to St Mary’s.
+Mrs Whittall and Mrs Robertson are excited to welcome you back to St Mary’s.
 This term we have some exciting topics and experiences in store.
 We look forward to a fantastic term.

 General information